On this page

 Watch channel group

-Use the connect() method to start receiving messages from all channels in the group.
-This subscribes to all channels in the group and invokes your callback whenever a message is received on any channel in the group.
+Subscribe to all channels in the group and receive messages with connect().
+The callback fires whenever a message arrives on any channel in the group.

 Method signature